ambroiseodt/itl/apps/memory/README.md

-# In-Tool Learning
+# In-Tool Learning - Controlled Experiments

-This part of the codebase aims to study the "In-Tool Learning" of Large Language Models.
+This part of the codebase aims to study in a controlled setting the *in-tool learning* of Large Language Models.

 - In-Tool Learning: Learning to use a tool (e.g., a calculator or a request to a database) to answer the problem,
 - In-Weight Learning: Memorizing the solution to the prolem within the model's weights.